luisaras/luisaras.github.io/index.md

-# GloamingCat's Moon
+# Me and My Projects

 Hi!
-I'm GloamingCat, a brazilian independent artist, game programmer, and bachelor in Computer Science.
+I'm Luísa, a brazilian independent artist, game programmer, and bachelor in Computer Science.
 My main interest areas are Game Development, Computer Graphics and Artificial Intelligence.

+This is my portfolio.
+The projects I made for my academic courses are published on my main account [luisaras](https://github.com/luisaras), and the ones I make for myself are published on my alternate account [GloamingCat](https://github.com/gloamingcat).

 ## Games